(Editor's note: This article was updated to add Evan Williams to the list of 2025 RallyCross TripleCross winners. Our apologies for the oversight.)

 Earning a TripleCross is far from simple – it involves winning a Regional RallyCross®, a National Challenge, and a National Championship all in the same class in the same year.
 This is an accomplishment nobody can sneeze at, regardless of how freshly cut the grass around the RallyCross course is.
 For some, a TripleCross is years in the making.
 For others, it’s a target they can hit nearly every time.

-This year, five members took home TripleCross honors, with two of those accomplishing the feat for the first time, one claiming their second TripleCross, one earning their fourth, and another having their 2025 TripleCross trophy be their fifth.
+This year, six members took home TripleCross honors, with three of those accomplishing the feat for the first time, one claiming their second TripleCross, one earning their fourth, and another having their 2025 TripleCross trophy be their fifth.

 First Timers

-Washington DC Region member Michael Golden and Texas Region’s Todd Briley both earned their very first TripleCross trophies during the 2025 season.
+Washington DC Region member Michael Golden, Texas Region’s Todd Briley, and Tennessee Region’s Evan Williams all earned their very first TripleCross trophies during the 2025 season.

 Golden’s class is Stock Rear, with his Regional win coming during an event hosted by his home Region.
 His Divisional Challenge gold medal was earned not far from home during the Great Lakes RallyCross Divisional Challenge at Jackson County Junior Fairgrounds in Cottage, WV.
 He then locked in the TripleCross award with a win at the RallyCross National Championship in Hollytree Off Road in October.